Bart Buesseler

 Quick answer

-Bart Buesseler is listed as Chief, Atlantic Hydrographic Branch at NOAA: National Oceanic & Atmospheric Administration, a company with 6277 employees, based in Norfolk, Virginia, United States.
+Bart Buesseler is listed as Chief, Atlantic Hydrographic Branch at NOAA: National Oceanic & Atmospheric Administration, a with 6277 employees, based in Norfolk, Virginia, United States.
 AeroLeads shows a work email signal at noaa.gov, phone signal with area code 503, and a matched LinkedIn profile for Bart Buesseler.

 Bart Buesseler previously worked as Executive Officer, NOAA Ship OKEANOS EXPLORER at Noaa: National Oceanic & Atmospheric Administration and Navigation Manager, Alaska at Noaa: National Oceanic & Atmospheric Administration.
 Bart Buesseler holds Bs, Mechanical Engineering, Fuel Cell And Pre-Law Minors from Kettering University.